 The results showed that, while the furnace came on less frequently during fireplace use, total gas energy consumption overall actually increased by approximately 10-16%.
 This is because the gas fireplace, which had a measured efficiency of only 76%, was offsetting the operation of the furnace with an efficiency of 94%.
 The study also found that even when the fireplace was not in use, overall gas energy use was 6% higher compared to the control house because of the gas consumed by the small, but continuously running, pilot light.

-Gas fireplaces are a wonderful way to enhance the beauty of your home, providing a warm ambience during our cold Canadian winters.
-But using your high efficiency furnace as the main method of heating your home will save you energy and money in the long run.
+Gas fireplaces are a wonderful way to enhance the beauty of your home, providing a warm ambiance during our cold Canadian winters.
+But using your high-efficiency furnace as the main method of heating your home will save you energy and money in the long run.

 For more information on this and other CMHC research, visit www.cmhc.ca.
 Research undertaken at the CCHT can also be found at www.ccht-cctr.gc.ca/eng/projects/index.html.

 Dominion Lending Centres

 Providing The Gateway to Home Ownership and Financial Success.